SUSTAINABILITY

 We recognise that artisanal and small-scale mining (ASM) is a source of employment and income generation in many countries, and we support helping legitimate ASM operations to be as responsible as possible.

-We recognise cobalt from ASM operations is a reality in the global supply chain and we welcome the efforts by responsible sourcing initiatives and international organisations to improve practices and address the risks of human rights violations.
+Products from ASM operations is a reality in the global supply chain and we welcome the efforts by responsible sourcing initiatives and international organisations to improve practices and address the risks of human rights violations.

-We are working with stakeholders to address the poverty that is an underlying cause of ASM.
+In our operating jurisdictions, we are working with stakeholders to address the poverty that is an underlying cause of ASM.

 What is artisanal and small-scale mining (ASM)?